Big-Life-Lab/cchsflow/cran-comments.md

 ## Resubmission

 This is a resubmission.
 In this version I have:
-* Enabled messages to be suppressed on console and provided message() to enable message output to console
+* Enabled the use of message() to suppress messages on console
 * Added quotation marks to 'sjmisc' in `DESCRIPTION`
 * Added food_insecurity_der as a new derived variable using `food_insecurity_fun1()`, `food_insecurity_fun2()`, and `food_insecurity_fun3()`